Malgudi: Buildings

 Palace Talkies was built in 1935 to replace the old Variety Hall.
 Albert Mission School and Albert Mission College are the more popular educational institutions.
 There are also the board school and the town elementary schools.

 Other landmarks

 Malgudi has a small railway station which in many episodes, is central to the storyline.
 The main hospital of Malgudi is Malgudi Medical Centre (MMC).
 The statue of Sir Fredrick, seated on a horse, forms another major landmark.

-Another important place is The Boardless, a small restaurant without any board.
+Another important place is The Board less, a small restaurant without any board.
 Boardless is a centre of discussion for current events in Malgudi.

 Mempi Forest

 Mempi forest is on the other side of Sarayu.
 It houses many hills and caves.
 Animals to be found there include tigers, members of the deer family, langurs and water buffalos.

 Conceptualization

 Various critics compare Narayan's Malgudi with Thomas Hardy's Wessex or William Faulkner's Yoknapatawpha.
 It was a town created from his own experiences, his childhood, his upbringing.
 The people in it were people he met every day.
 He thus created a place which every Indian could relate to.
 A place, where, in the words of Graham Greene (from the introduction to The Financial Expert), you could go "into those loved and shabby streets and see with excitement and a certainty of pleasure a stranger approaching past the bank, the cinema, the hair cutting saloon, a stranger who will greet us, we know, with some unexpected and revealing phrase that will open the door to yet another human existence."